-Newly hired nurses are now reporting increased satisfaction with the orientation Comfort levels related to independently recovering patients after orientation have also increased with these nurses.
-All feedback on the exposure tracker from new hires, preceptors and been positive. charge has nurses Evaluations of preceptor performance been stellar and audits have demonstrated our goal of achieving consistency between preceptors has been reached.
+Statement of Successful Practice: Newly hired nurses are now reporting increased satisfaction with the orientation process.
+Comfort levels related to independently recovering patients after orientation have also increased with these nurses.
+All feedback on the exposure tracker from new hires, preceptors and charge nurses has been positive.
+Evaluations of preceptor performance have been stellar and audits have demonstrated our goal of achieving consistency between preceptors has been reached.